vicky1236/terraform123/README.md

         }
     }
 ```
-Based on the value that we provide at create_storage stack will be created if create_storage is false stack will not be created if it's  true stack will be created.
+"Based on the value that we provide at create_storage stack will be created if create_storage is false stack will not be created if it's  true stack will be created.
-if count value is 2 two storage resources will be created .
+if count value is 2 two storage resources will be created ."
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Running Terraform and Provisioning the stack